cosmos/gravity-bridge/readme.md

 We provide a one button integration test that deploys a full arbitrary validator Cosmos chain and testnet Geth chain for both development + validation.
 We believe having a in depth test environment reflecting the full deployment and production-like use of the code is essential to productive development.

-Currently on every commit we send hundreds of transactions, dozens of validator set updates, and several transaction batches in our test environment.
+Currently, on every commit, we send hundreds of transactions, dozens of validator set updates, and several transaction batches in our test environment.
 This provides a high level of quality assurance for the Gravity bridge.

 Because the tests build absolutely everything in this repository they do take a significant amount of time to run.
 You may wish to simply push to a branch and have Github CI take care of the actual running of the tests.